Yeh Teraa Ghar Yeh Meraa Ghar: Synopsis

-After the death of his dad, Dayashankar Manorilal Pandey (Sunil Shetty) arranges the marriage of his two sisters.
+After the death of his dad, Dayashankar Manorilal Pandey arranges the marriage of his two sisters.
 In debt, he goes to the city to ask the tenants to leave his house, as he intends to sell it and repay his debts.
-A Maharashtrian woman, her two daughters, Jyoti, Saraswati (Mahima Chaudhry), and one son, Chotu (Master Aditi) are living there.
+A Maharashtrian woman, her two daughters, Jyoti, Saraswati, and one son, Chotu are living there.
 When Dayashankar asks them to vacate, they refuse.
 What results is Dayashankar's comedic attempts to force them to vacate – from seeking legal advice; to filing police reports; asking goons to remove them, and even moving in himself.